LionHeart123/WatchOS2_Complication/README.md

 # WatchOS2_Complication

-A template of Modular Large complication written in swift 2.0 for Apple WatchOS 2 beta  using ClockKit framework Complication is something what newly released in Apple WatchOS 2
+A example of complication written in swift 2.0 for Apple WatchOS 2 beta using ClockKit framework Complication is something what newly released in Apple WatchOS 2

-In my example, I choose to use the templete called CLKComplicationTemplateModularLargeStandardBody
+In my example, I choose to use a templete called CLKComplicationTemplateModularLargeStandardBody

 you can view other 21 templetes in https://developer.apple.com/library/prerelease/watchos/documentation/ClockKit/Reference/ClockKit_framework/index.html#//apple_ref/doc/uid/TP40016082